IRISMeister/Prometheus/README.md

 # curl -s "http://localhost:3000/api/datasources/name/Prometheus" -u admin:xxx
 ```
 Use UI/dashboard/Setting to export existing db in json format.
 You have to change some values before import via APIs.
+See db.json.
 "id": null
 "uid": null
 "Version" :0